 God is not directing our actions from Heaven, nor has He programmed us in advance to behave a certain way.
 He has seen the future and knows what our choices and the accompanying consequences will be, even as we make them of our own free will.
 Otherwise the Lord could not have said, “The Son of Man goes as it has been determined, but woe to that man by whom he is betrayed” (Luke 22:22).

-I believe God has a plan for our lives but He can’t implement His plan without our permission (Romans 12:1-2).
+I believe God has a purpose for our lives but He can’t implement His purpose without our permission (Romans 12:1-2).
 And since He doesn’t want any of us to perish but for all to come to repentance (2 Peter 3:9), He couldn’t plan for us to act in a way that would prevent that.
-We have to choose to reject His plan for us by placing our will above His.
+We have to choose to reject His purpose for us by placing our will above His.